hashkat/hashkat/docs/installation.md

     `sudo apt-get install build-essential -y`

     With this installed, you should be able to build #k@ in the manner outlined in step 11.
+Steps 13-19 outline a manner in which you can run hashkat from not only this directory, but any directory where **INFILE.yaml** is present.
+It involves modifying your .bashrc and .profile, and is not essential to the running of hashkat if you do not wish to do so.
+Proceed to the next step if you wish to make these changes, or skip ahead to step 20 if you do not.

 13. In order to run simulations on hashkat, you must first edit the .bashrc file.
 You can enter this file by typing in the command: